normen/obs-mcu/README.md

 If neither Rec nor Solo are lit the monitor mode is "off".

+The `Select` buttons allow you to select a channed to display its enabled tracks in the automation section.

+The automation section (buttons `Read` -> `Group`) allows enabling the single output stream tracks for an audio source.

 You can use the `Channel/Bank` buttons to see more channels in case you have more than 8 audio sources.
 The displays show the names of the channels, shortened to fit the MCU default length of 6 characters.

 The rest of the fader section including the assign buttons are not mappable as they are kept free for future feature updates.